artvegas/datingApp/README.md

 Do a maven clean install when you first get the project to install all the dependencies.

 The back-end is built as a REST-api which serves data from the database.

+The front-end project files are located at: https://github.com/artvegas/datingApp-front-end